gideonb/gideonb.github.com/_posts/2013-06-01-animation.md

 ---
 layout: post
-title: Using depth, space, and animation to build better interfaces
+title: Using animation to build better interfaces
 ---

-iOS 7 launches in a few weeks.
-When it does, animations will be more commonly seen as a useful interface tool.
-If you're not sure what I'm talking about, watch some of [these videos](http://www.apple.com/ios/ios7/) first.

-It is safe to assume that we will see animations being used more often as a navigational tool in the coming year.
-Here are some tips for working animation into your designs.

-**Plan the physical layout or the your animations won't make any sense**
+**Plan the physical layout or the animations won't make sense**

 If you use animation to navigate between screens, you need to layout your whole app in physical space or the animations won't make any sense.
 Stop thinking of "information architecture" in abstract terms.
 Try to think of your app as a physical structure instead of a series of screens.
 If you find a structure that makes intuitive sense to you, use that as a starting point, then mock it up.